wpilibsuite/frc-docs/source/docs/zero-to-robot/step-2/offline-installation-preparations.rst

 All Teams
 ^^^^^^^^^

-.. important:: As of 1/3/24 the 2024 Game Tools are not yet available.
-Game Tools will likely be available sometime on 1/4 or 1/5.
+.. important:: As of 1/5/24 the 2024 Game Tools are not yet available.
+Game Tools will likely be available by 1/7.

 -  `2024 FRC Game Tools <https://www.ni.com/en-us/support/downloads/drivers/download.frc-game-tools.html#479842>`__ (Note: Click on link for "Individual Offline Installers")